Thailand and Bali Experience

 - Experience the tropical paradise of some of the world’s most beautiful beaches, from Koh Phi Phi and Koh Tao in Thailand, to Kuta and Gili Trawangan in Bali

-- Get up close and personal with some incredible marine life on a snorkelling trip at Maya Bay
+- Get up close and personal with some incredible marine life on a snorkelling trip

 - Dance under the stars at some incredible beach parties, including an epic moon party on Koh Pha Ngan